 Located at the main entrance at Vernon Boulevard, the new building will anchor the Park’s administration on-site, create new opportunities for year-round programming, and significantly improve the level and quality of visitor services within the Park.
 The completed building will include:

-– 960 square feet of flexible multi-purpose interior space that will house indoor education programming for classes of up to 70 children and teens and also a space for the indoor presentation of videos, drawings, photographs and process source materials by artists on view in the park;
+• 960 square feet of flexible multi-purpose interior space that will house indoor education programming for classes of up to seventy children and teens and also a space for the indoor presentation of videos, drawings, photographs and process source materials by artists exhibiting at the Park

-– 1,200 square feet of permanent office and administration space that will secure the park’s long-term sustainability; and
+• 1,200 square feet of permanent office and administration space that will secure the Park’s long-term sustainability

-Located at the main entrance of Socrates Sculpture Park at Vernon Boulevard, The Cubes will house the park’s administration and educational programs and will be the first permanent structure in the Park’s thirty-year history.
+Located at the main entrance of Socrates Sculpture Park at Vernon Boulevard, The Cubes will house the Park’s administration and educational programs and will be the first permanent structure in the Park’s more than thirty-year history.

 North-looking view of proposed design for The Cubes, as seen from Vernon Boulevard at the main entrance to Socrates Sculpture Park, courtesy LOT-EK

 Rendering of interior of The Cubes at Socrates Sculpture Park, courtesy LOT-EK

 Rendering of a future arts education class taking place at The Cubes, courtesy LOT-EK